 - Whenever you feel the urge to shop, acknowledge it, and then do something constructive such as exercise, or take up a hobby that does not require you to spend.

 - Consider ways to make it more difficult for you to spend money impulsively, such as making your money harder to access.

-You may want to consider placing your finances under the control of someone you trust so they can help regulate your spending.
-Remember, recognizing you have a problem is not a sign of weakness.
-Quite the contrary, it shows more inner strength to admit a problem and this also makes it easier to take the steps needed to heal the addiction.
-Of course, if your efforts are not enough, intervention from family and friends may be necessary for you to overcome your shopping addiction.
+You may want to consider temporarily placing your finances under the control of a loved one so that person can help regulate your spending.
+Recognizing you have a problem shows more inner strength and also makes it easier to heal.

-The Mayo Clinic defines intervention as a carefully planned process that involves the family, friends and sometimes even colleagues or other members of the community of a person struggling with addiction.
-Although intervention may vary, it generally involves gathering the above-mentioned people to confront the person suffering from addiction, and getting them to accept treatment for their condition.
+An intervention as a carefully planned process that involves the family, friends, and sometimes even colleagues of an addicted person.
+Although intervention styles may vary, they generally involve gathering loved ones and friends to confront the person who suffers from addiction, while getting them to accept treatment for their condition.

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.